 This bane of customer service had been misused by overly demanding customers since it was coined.
 The key difference is the article.
 THE customer not A customer.

-Every summer, a large music festival would set up near the small town the gas station was in, bringing thousands flocking to the this sleepy corner of northern Michigan.
-Naturally, the gas station owners responded to this massive influx of customers and revenue by bitterly complaining and doing what they could to make festival goers unwelcome.
+Every summer, a large music festival would set up near the small town the gas station was in, bringing thousands flocking to the this sleepy corner of Northern Michigan.
+Naturally, the gas station owners responded to this massive influx of customers and potential revenue by bitterly complaining and making festival goers unwelcome.

-You are probably not running a gas station in the woods in Northern Michigan, biutThe point is: what customers as a whole are buying is what you should be selling and what customers ask for en mass is the right answer, even if you disagree.
+You are probably not running a gas station in the woods in Northern Michigan, however the point is: what customers as a whole are buying is what you should be selling and what customers ask for en mass is the right answer, even if you disagree.